Last updated on September 17th, 2024 at 02:27 pm

 Benitses is one of the oldest traditional villages in Corfu.

-According to official documents it exists since 1200CE with the name Penitise, but the ruins of the existing Roman villa with baths indicate that the place was inhabited since antiquity.
+According to official documents it has existed since 1200CE with the name Penitise, but the ruins of the existing Roman villa with baths indicate that the place was inhabited since antiquity.

 It is the perfect combination of mountain and sea as it lies in the middle of a valley at the center of Corfu’s east coast very close to the city of Corfu.